 The figures for Mineral Resources and Mineral Reserves contained in this AIF are estimates only and no assurance can be given that the anticipated tonnages and grades will be achieved, that the indicated level of recovery will be realized, or that Mineral Reserves will be mined or processed profitably.
 Such estimation is a subjective process, and the accuracy of any Mineral Resource or Mineral Reserve estimate is a function of the quantity and quality of available data and of the assumptions made and judgments used in engineering and geological interpretation.
 However, such figures are estimates, and no assurance can be given that the indicated level of Mineral Reserves will be produced.
 There are numerous uncertainties inherent in estimating Mineral Resources or Mineral Reserves, including many factors beyond the Company's control.
-Fluctuations in the price of potash, magnesium, or co-products may render Mineral Resources or Mineral Resources or Mineral Reserves or Mineral Reserves or Mineral Reserves unprofitable for periods of time.
-Mineral Resources that are not Mineral Resources or Mineral Reserves do not have demonstrated economic viability.
+Fluctuations in the price of potash, magnesium, or co-products may render Mineral Resources or Mineral Reserves containing lower grades of mineralization uneconomic.
+Market price fluctuations of potash, magnesium may render the present Mineral Resources or Mineral Reserves unprofitable for periods of time.
+Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.